mqz05/Chaos-Theory-Graphics-Lorenz-System/README.md

 ## Description

-This Haskell project this project is based on graphing the Lorenz System through Haskell.
+This Haskell project is based on graphing the Lorenz System in 2D/3D.
 The Lorenz System is based on a certain set of differential equations, which stand out for their chaotic behaviour and at the same time generate visually impressive graphs depending on the parameters introduced.

 ## Features